nicolenwd/wheregotcovid/README.md

 # wheregotcovid
+**Update**: The app is no longer updated as of 30 June 2021, as the Ministry of Health has stopped releasing data on public places visited by COVID19 cases.

 wheregotcovid is an interactive RShiny web app displaying maps and data of public places visited by COVID19 cases in Singapore in the past 14 days.
 Click [here](https://wheregotcovid.herokuapp.com) to access the app.
-The app is updated once daily.

 There are other great COVID19-related tools and apps that have been created; this app aims to complement those existing resources.